 In the very beginning of pregnancy, you may have:

 Feeling sick to your stomach and throwing up are very common in pregnancy.
 This is caused by pregnancy hormones in your body.
 Despite the name "morning sickness," you can feel sick to your stomach and throw up at any time of day.
-Some pregnant women throw up so often and for so long that they need medicine or IV fluids.
+Some pregnant women throw up so often and for so long that they need medicine or IV fluids (directly into a vein).

 To lessen morning sickness, try the following:

 Eat before you notice you're hungry

 Keep crackers by your bed so you can eat a little before you get up

 Heartburn Gastroesophageal Reflux Disease (GERD) GERD (acid reflux) is a disease caused by your stomach contents and stomach acid flowing back up your esophagus.
 Your esophagus is the tube that connects your throat to your stomach.
 Acid reflux... read more (a burning pain in your chest) is common in pregnancy.
 Heartburn is caused by stomach acid going back up your esophagus (the tube that carries food from your mouth to your stomach).

 Do not lie down for several hours after eating